intel/userspace-cni-network-plugin/README.md

 # OVS CNI Library Intro
 OVS CNI Library is written in GO and used by UserSpace CNI to interface with the OVS.
 OVS currently does not have a GO-API, though there are some external packages that are being explored.
-When the CNI is invoked, OVS CNI library calls into a python script which builds up an OVS CLI command (ovs-vsctl) and executes the request.
+When the CNI is invoked, OVS CNI library builds up an OVS CLI command (ovs-vsctl) and executes the request.

 ## Installing OVS
 To install the DPDK-OVS, the source codes contains a